willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

   - Tweet length-summary of purpose and goal
   >> headline image of Wardley Map showing some dev skill stuff

+### Plus ça change

+- What's changing?
+New frameworks, new libraries, new languages
+- We're still writing code, aren't we?
+- True but how has it changed?
+- Moving up the stack - more splitting requests across two DBs based on staleness and less hand rolled linked lists
+- Useful to look at which parts have changed and why, identify future changes, do some intentional career planning

-## Why
+## Why map?

-Some of these thoughts about how to use [Wardley Maps](https://www.slideshare.net/swardley/an-introduction-to-wardley-maps) have been kicking around in my head for some time, crystallising after reading [Forrest Brazeal's great post](https://forrestbrazeal.com/2019/01/16/cloud-irregular-the-creeping-it-apocalypse/) about the changing roles in an ever evolving IT landscape.
+Some of these thoughts about how to use [Wardley Maps](https://www.slideshare.net/swardley/an-introduction-to-wardley-maps) have been kicking around in my head for some time, crystallising after reading [Forrest Brazeal's post](https://forrestbrazeal.com/2019/01/16/cloud-irregular-the-creeping-it-apocalypse/) about the changing roles in an ever evolving IT landscape.

 Evolution of technology and practices continues but what of the people who make their living building with, advising about, maintaining and operating that technology?
 What proportion, for example, of average IT sysadmin work now involves plugging in servers vs keeping an eye on AWS Cloudwatch alarms and Grafana dashboards?

 This evolution means a general move of previously custom work to managing of products to service abstraction removing almost all work entirely.
-Building on the previous example, we can see over the years that this has resulted in the role considered to be low-leve detailed technical work has radically changed in nature, e.g. installing a database system by purchasing and installing a custom server and configuring a database engine on top, to installing a DB product bundle on a VM, to using a tool to virtually provision a whole load-balanced database cluster and backup (such as Amazon RDS) or as far as setting up permissions for an application to communicate with a 'serverless DB' (such as Azure Cosmos DB) with no actual server instances or database engine patches or anything of the sort.
+Building on the previous example, we can see over the years that this has resulted in the role considered to be low-level detailed technical work has radically changed in nature, e.g. installing a database system by purchasing and installing a custom server and configuring a database engine on top, to installing a DB product bundle on a VM, to using a tool to virtually provision a whole load-balanced database cluster and backup (such as Amazon RDS) or as far as setting up permissions for an application to communicate with a 'serverless DB' (such as Azure Cosmos DB) with no actual server instances or database engine patches or anything of the sort.

 What does this mean for people with skills in managing hardware racks and installing OS patches?
 Well, if you work with any people in 'devops' at the moment, just ask them - quite a lot of people with AWS and Azure infrastructure automation skills have backgrounds in systems administration and IT operations and they gradually or abruptly learned new skills and gained experience in new practices reflecting the 'new normal' of the ever-raising level of abstraction.